SWIM MEET PROCEDURES:

 NORTHLAND CONFERENCE CHAMPIONSHIP MEET

 All swimmers who compete in three dual meets and meet the qualifying time in an event will earn a place at the Conference Championship meet held at the end of the swim season.
-The Head Coach will post times throughout the season so that each swimmer can compare their time to conference qualifying times.
-Qualifying conference times may be found on our website and on the bulletin board at the pool.
+Qualifying conference times may be found on our website.
 An excellent goal for the season is to improve on time at each meet and strive to qualify for the Conference Championship meet.
 While a swimmer may qualify in some or all events, the swimmer is allowed to swim in only three individual events at Conference.

 GENERAL NUTRITION GUIDELINES